HalfSquare/MonteCarloSimulation/.gitlab/wiki_templates/retro_template.md

 What do you consider to be the greatest successes of this sprint?

 List of successes:
-- NASA callled us because they wanted our Rocket program
+- NASA called us because they wanted our Rocket program
 - Success 2
 - Success 3